 Let’s Turn Up The Love!

 Ready for some daily self-care?
 Head over to this post to grab your calendar!
-I hope you enjoy Self-care December and find joy in choosing to take the time to do one small but an intentional act of self-care every day for 31-days.
+I hope you enjoy Self-care December and find joy in choosing to take the time to do one small but intentional act of self-care every day in December.